 Zero – (Children are placed via the Central Authority for Adoption in the represented countries.)

-*Note: Ethiopia, Haiti, Taiwan, Uganda, and Ukraine, have not ratified the Hague Convention, and therefore, are not affected by the United States’ implementation of the Hague Convention.
+*Note: Ethiopia, Taiwan, Uganda, Kyrgyzstan, DRC, Honduras and Ukraine have not ratified the Hague Convention, and therefore, are not affected by the United States’ implementation of the Hague Convention.